A scalable control design for grid-forming inverters in microgrids: Case studies

-The exact specifications used in this study \iclc{are discussed below, and will be incorporated as constraints in an optimization problem formulated for control synthesis, in addition to the passivity constraint \eqref{lmi}.} \jd{\begin{itemize} \item Maximum controller gains: Note that in general some limit of this sort is necessary to prevent a solution with impractically large \iclc{gains.} \item Maximum real part of eigenvalues \iclc{of $A_c$}: This determines the speed of the response for each inverter. \jww{The speed of the response is chosen to be sufficiently fast, \iclc{but} must be limited to avoid a controller which saturates the PWM operation of the inverter.} \item \iclc{Bound on the frequency response} \iclc{of the bus dynamics with input $-i^j_{DQ}$ and output $v^j_{DQ}$:} \iclc{This reduces the coupling between inverters.} \end{itemize}} \iclc{It should also be noted that the virtual impedance is also a design parameter (discussed previously) and provides a trade-off between voltage regulation and power sharing.} \jdw{The optimization problem \jwwww{may be stated} as follows, where \jjjw{$\tilde{n}$} is the number of states:} \jdw{ }
+We start with the static state and input feedback controller $u=-K\tilde{x}-M w$ and look to design appropriate $K$ and $M$. \jdwr{The states of the plant $\tilde{x}$ include four states associated with the inverter filter and two states associated with the integrator.} The previous control specifications can be expressed as follows. \jd{\begin{itemize} \item Maximum controller gains: Note that in general some limit of this sort is necessary to prevent a solution with impractically large \iclc{gains.} \item Maximum real part of eigenvalues \iclc{of $A_c$}: This determines the speed of the response for each inverter. \jww{The speed of the response is chosen to be sufficiently fast, \iclc{but} must be limited to avoid a controller that saturates the inverter's PWM operation.} \item \iclc{Bound on the frequency response} \iclc{of the bus dynamics with input $-i_{DQ}$ and output $v_{DQ}$:} \iclc{This reduces the coupling between inverters.} \end{itemize}} \iclc{It should also be noted that the virtual impedance is also a parameter which can be chosen (discussed previously) and provides a trade-off between voltage regulation and power sharing.} \jdw{The optimization problem \jwwww{may be stated} as follows, where \jjjw{$\tilde{n}$} is the number of states\footnote{\jdwr{In this example $\tilde{n}$ is 6.
+In the case of a different inverter filter, or the inclusion of other DC or AC dynamics, $\tilde{n}$ may vary.
+However, since this is the number of states at only one bus it should generally remain small.}}} \jdw{ } ~\\

+We solve the optimization problem numerically, using MATLAB's $systune$~\cite{apkarian2014}.
+This is a non-convex problem, nonetheless the controller obtained satisfies the passivity condition as well as the design specifications discussed before, resulting in a good design.